DeveloperLx/Android-Development-Tutorials-translation/Android SDK Versions Tutorial with Kotlin.md

         向后的兼容性
     </h3>
     <p>
-        The Android SDK&nbsp;is by default forward compatible but not backward compatible — this means that an application that is built with and supports a minimum SDK&nbsp;version of 3.0 can be installed on any device running Android versions 3.0 and upwards.
+        The Android SDK is by default forward compatible but not backward compatible —
+        this means that an application that is built with and supports a minimum SDK version of 3.0 can be installed on any device running Android versions 3.0 and upwards.
         But not on devices running Android versions below 3.0.
     </p>
     <p>
         Since the Android SDK is not backward compatible, you should choose the&nbsp;minimum